wch/r-source/CONFLICTS.md

 - Should `attach` also signal an error on conflicts?
 It repeats some of the checking logic in `library`, but with some differences.
-- Do we need to disallow using both omit and only?
+- Do we need to disallow using both exclude and `include.only`?
+- Should 'strict' mode still warn?

 TODO list: